ImKarasu/ImRav3n/ME.md

 - 👋 Hi, I’m @ImRav3n and I'm 15 years old
 - 👀 I’m interested in coding and astrophysics
-- 🌱 I’m currently learning code with Python and maths for AI (I want create my AI.
+- 🌱 I’m currently learning code with Python and maths for AI (I want create my AI).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...